John Woodward (naturalist): Life

-Woodward died on 25 April 1728 and was buried in the nave of Westminster Abbey.
+Woodward died in Gresham College on 25 April 1728 and was buried in the nave of Westminster Abbey.
 In 1732 a memorial to Woodward by the sculptor Peter Scheemakers was erected in the Abbey.

 Works

 In 1699, John Woodward published his water-culture (hydroponic) experiments with spearmint.
 He found that plants in less pure water sources grew better than plants in distilled water.